Definitions; Prohibitions; Advertising

 "CIP code" means the six-digit number assigned to each discipline specialty in the Classification of Instructional Programs (CIP) taxonomy maintained by the National Center for Education Statistics.

-(or contact) hour" or "contact hour" means a minimum of 50 minutes of supervised or directed instruction and appropriate breaks.
+"Clock (or contact) hour" means a minimum of 50 minutes of supervised or directed instruction and appropriate breaks.

 "College" means any institution of higher education that offers degree programs.

 "Conditional certification" means a status that may be granted by the council to a school certified to operate in Virginia to allow time for the correction of major deficiencies or weaknesses identified in the school's administration that are of such magnitude that, if not corrected, may result in the suspension or revocation of the school's certificate to operate.
 During a period of conditional certification, a school may not enroll new students or confer any degrees, diplomas, or certificates.

 "Council" means the State Council of Higher Education for Virginia.